Python Requests: Retry Failed Requests [2024]

 Let's see each one.

-Returned an Error
+Requests That Returned an HTTP Error

 Output